saisurbehera/saisur.matcha/content/notes/Idea List.md

 	- Read some blogs from Gwern, [Karpathy](https://twitter.com/karpathy/status/1657949234535211009) and [Nostalgebraist](https://nostalgebraist.tumblr.com/post/189212709059/bpe-blues)
 	- A lot of ideas to borrow from the hutter prize.
 	- Train couple of GPT models with different tokenizers and see how they perform.
 [100$](https://tomekkorbak.com/2022/10/10/compute-optimal-gpt2/) per run.
+- Transformers for maths:
+	- There are a lot of problems with math tokenization, math operations and math